-Mustard gas was only used twice in warfare; first in WW1 and secondly during the Iraqi-Iranian war.
+Mustard gas was first used in WW1 and thereafter according to Wikipedia it has been used another 14 times.
 Yet in the immediate aftermath of WW2, numerous people in Port Elizabeth were to endure the effects of mustard gas.
 How did this occur and why was mustard gas stored in Port Elizabeth during WW2?

 Main picture: Gas warfare during WW1